-The authors’ intent for these tools is described in audio recordings found on the CDE SPP-TAP Web page at http://spptap.org/cde-guidance/.
+The authors’ intent for these tools is described in audio recordings found on the CDE SPP-TAP Web page .
 A three to five minute audio description of each tool is provided by the respective authors.
 Additionally, Webinars and learning modules describe the appropriate use of each tool.

-The Annotated Checklist for Addressing Racial Disproportionality in Special Education (DOC), by Daniel J. Losen (2008), may be downloaded as a Web document on the Wisconsin Department of Public Instruction Web page.
+The Annotated Checklist for Addressing Racial Disproportionality in Special Education (DOC), by Daniel J. Losen (2008), may be downloaded as a Web document on the SPP-TAP Web page.

 The three checklists on: (1) district and school resource issues; (2) system policy, procedure, and practice issues at district, school, and classroom levels; and (3) environmental factors, aid the identification of possible root causes and help LEAs develop hypotheses and action plans for more detailed exploration of racial disproportionality.

 According to the author, the Annotated Checklist is designed to help LEAs form hypotheses about the likely contributors to disproportionality as manifested within the context of the LEA.
 Ideally, each of the three checklists should be reviewed and used as a diagnostic tool to highlight possibilities for change.
 LEAs should use at least the first or second checklist which both focus on factors in which the LEA has some control.